mongodb/specifications/source/command-logging-and-monitoring/command-logging-and-monitoring.rst

 Security
 --------

-Some commands and replies will contain sensitive data and in order to not risk the leaking of this data to external sources or logs their commands AND replies MUST be redacted from the events.
-The value MUST be replaced with an empty BSON document.
-The list is as follows:
+Some commands and replies will contain sensitive data relating to authentication.

+In order to not risk leaking this data to external sources or logs, for these commands:

+- The "command" field in ``CommandStartedEvent`` and "command started" log messages MUST be replaced with an empty BSON document.
+- The "reply" field in ``CommandSucceededEvent`` and "command succeeded" log messages MUST be replaced with an empty BSON document.
+- If the error is a server-side error, the "failure" field in ``CommandFailedEvent`` and "command failed" log messages MUST have all fields besides the following redacted:

+  - ``code``
+  - ``codeName``
+  - ``errorLabels``

+  The exact implementation of redaction is flexible depending on the type the driver uses to represent a failure in these events and log messages.
+For example, a driver could choose to set all properties besides these on an error object to null.
+Alternatively, a driver that uses strings to represent failures could replace relevant portions of the string with "REDACTED".

+The list of sensitive commands is as follows:

 .. list-table::
    :header-rows: 1